Salvia bifidocalyx

-Salvia bifidocalyx is a perennial plant that is native to Yunnan province in China, found growing on rocky mountains at 3500 m elevation.
+Salvia bifidocalyx (Yunnan cleft sage) is a perennial plant that is native to Yunnan province in China, found growing on rocky mountains at 3500 m elevation.
 S. bifidocalyx has a few slender ascending stems that reach 33 cm tall, with hastate leaves that are 2 to 5 cm long and 1.7 to 3 cm wide.

 Inflorescences are 2–4 flowered verticillasters in terminal racemes or panicles, 2 to 9 cm long.
 The 1.5 to 1.7 cm corolla is yellow-brown, with purple-black spots on lower lip.